La-Nique/Syllabus/README.md

 The instructor of the course has the authority to give a grade of **F** if the student submits the work of another person in a manner that represents his/her work, or knowingly permits one’s work to be submitted by another person without the instructor’s permission.
 Please see the [CUNY Policy on Academic Integrity](http://www.citytech.cuny.edu/aboutus/docs/policies/CUNY_ACADEMIC_INTEGRITY_6-2011.pdf) for more details.
+The instructor is required to report all violations to the college.

 ## Notes

 - **Deadlines** and **due dates** for assignments will be assigned in class.
 - **Late assignments will be penalized.**
 - Assignments are the result of individual effort unless otherwise noted (e.g., group projects).
+Note that the instructor is required to report all violations to the college.
 - Tests are 60 minutes.
 - Test make-ups will be given if only if:
     - the request is made sufficiently in advance of the test, and